Inoperable Primary Low Grade Glioma

 In July of 2017 and after my 13th MRI, I was told that my tumor was stable.
 My doctor said that if I had been in a clinical trial then he would have told me it had worked.
 This news gave me the encouragement to continue on my path and I then completed the Radical Remission online program to reinforce the nine healing factors that are outlined in Dr. Turner’s book.
-In October of 2017, I attended the Radical Remission Teacher Training program at Omega in New York and am excited to begin offering workshops to share Dr. Turner’s wonderful work.
+In October of 2017, I attended the Radical Remission Teacher Training program at Omega in New York and am excited to now be offering workshops to share Dr. Turner’s wonderful work.
 In September of 2019, I was honored to return to Omega Institute to help co-teach and train the next group of Radical Remission teachers, helping to carry the mission forward.
 I also serve as a Radical Remission Coach having studied at the Institute for Integrative Nutrition and Wisdom of the Whole Coaching.
 I am very grateful to be where I am today and to have the love and support from family and friends.
 Please feel free to contact me with any questions you may have.
 This can be a difficult journey but it is easier when shared by others who have been there.
 For anyone interested in upcoming workshops in the Boston area I will post them on my Facebook page at Kristi Cromwell: Radical Remission Workshops.

 *Update: My most recent MRI was in May of 2019 and the tumor remains stable.
 I was very happy to hear my doctor tell me to continue doing what I'm doing.